In the battle against churn, you need to use every strategy in the playbook.

 Benefit #6: Increase Your Revenue

 Last, but certainly not least, you can increase your company’s revenue through a loyalty program.
-Your customers will buy more which doesn’t just benefit them, it will also benefit your SaaS.
+Your customers will buy more which doesn’t just benefit them, it will also benefit your SaaS business.

 Choose a Goal

-While there are a lot of ways that you and your customers can benefit from a loyalty program, it’s important to focus on one goal.
+While there are various ways that you and your customers can benefit from a loyalty program, it’s important to focus on one goal.

 What would you like to accomplish with your loyalty program?